johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 So we've now figured out what our *options provider* should look like.
 Good so far?

 Our next step is to do the assembly of the dynamic module.
-Remember that the *options provider* is, after all, just fulfilling a dependency in that module.
-Now that we mention it, we haven't really looked at that service that depends on the `'MASSIVE_CONNECTIONS_OBJECT'`. let's take a very short detour to consider our ultimate objective - providing the service that needs this fancy *options provider*.
-That is, of course, a `MassiveService` class.
+Remember that the *options provider* is, after all, just fulfilling a dependency inside that module.
+Now that we mention it, we haven't really looked at the service that depends on the `'MASSIVE_CONNECTIONS_OBJECT'` we're working so hard to supply.
+Let's take a very short detour to consider our ultimate objective - providing the service that needs this fancy *options provider*.
+That service is, predictably enough, the `MassiveService` class.
 It's surprisingly straightforward:

 ```typescript
 @Injectable()